misinformed

 • Silver lining: The rise of Trump awakened the entire country that had been asleep at the wheel to the reality that politics matter (at least it did until 11/5/24; since then it’s seemed like the medication has started to wear off, a la Awakenings)

-In the case of what we’ve been discussing here today, we hope for the following flash of insight, memorialized in sterling:
+In the case of what we’ve been discussing here today, we’re hoping for the following national flash of insight (especially in the media), memorialized in sterling:

 To Trump and his acolytes, complete capitulation is their due.
 “Elections have consequences,” and “to the victor belongs the spoils.”
 The latter was first uttered by a supporter of one of his favorite presidents, Andrew Jackson.
 But such language appears nowhere in the Declaration of Independence or the Constitution, in part because the man who said it had not yet been born when we declared our independence (and was only three years old when the Constitution was ratified), but mostly because it clashes — violently — with the Founders’ vision.